-Since 2003, the Knox County Public Defender’s Community Law Office (CLO) has pioneered a holistic approach for its low-income clients.
+In 2003, the Knox County Public Defender’s Community Law Office (CLO) began a holistic approach for its low-income clients.
 As public defenders guide clients through legal representation, social workers address such issues as homelessness, mental illness, and substance or domestic abuse.

 “We do what we can do to help our clients move forward, get out of the legal system so they don’t come back, get back into the community, and change their lives for the better,” says Sarah Buchanan (‘10, ‘17), CLO director of social services.